-Dutch Bucket Hydroponics Grow systems are perhaps the simplest hydroponic system to put up and a preferred choice of growers all over the world.
+Dutch Bucket Grow Systems are the simplest hydroponic system to put up and a preferred choice of commercial growers all over the world.

 Dutch Buckets are one of the most popular ways to grow big plants using hydroponics.
 They are affordable, versatile, reusable and are easily connected together; making a Dutch Bucket system endlessly expandable.
 They can also be used with a large variety of different growing mediums, whether filling the whole bucket with hydroton clay pebbles or using lids with 4″ net pots.
 Dutch Buckets offer the greatest versatility in growing different crops due to its customizable features and flexibility in arrangement and can be used for both hydroponics and aquaponics.

 What is a Dutch Bucket?

 Dutch Buckets (also known as “Bato Buckets”) uses a series of small media beds (in buckets) with a drip irrigation emitter delivering nutrients directly to the rootzone.
 The buckets are typically arranged in a straight line with one main drip irrigation and one drainage line for each row.
 This simplicity in design makes using Dutch Buckets one of the simplest techniques in cultivating crops.

 Dutch buckets can be used in both hydroponics and aquaponics (although hydroponics is easier and more popular).
 The technique has been commonly adopted in areas with non-arable land or where conventional or sustainable field agriculture is not appropriate, and offers several benefits to gardeners and farmers.

 A trellis net can be suspended vertically above each Dutch Bucket row to allow vining plants, such as tomato, cucumber, or melons, to be trained upwards.
 This makes it easier to prune off suckers on tomato plants while providing good support to the fruit bearing trusses.

 - They work well in controlled environments for year-round growing